firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/high-power-vesc-scooter-reliability-guide.md

 - Slow ABS overcurrent can mask poor current tuning yet saves time when observers are unstable—disable only after fixing detection and ramp configuration.[^21]
 - Avoid triggering permanent BLE pairing (“pairing done”) unless you truly need it; clearing the lockout demands a VESC Tool update and manual flag reset.[^22]
 - When scripting 1WD/2WD toggles on Spintend bridges, isolate CAN or power between controllers—otherwise the “sleeping” ESC keeps mirroring the active unit’s battery current and never actually idles.[^spintend_toggle]
+- Sensorless riders are leaning on HFI again: ensure ≥15 % Ld/Lq spread via `measure_ind`, then expect near-hall launch torque with only a faint startup whine once tuned.[^sensorless-hfi]
+- Keep field-weakening on a throttle or speed trigger—firmware 5.3 beta adds ~8 km/h at ~20 A extra draw, but using it below cruise speeds cooks motors fast.[^fw-usage]

 ## 6. Fabrication & Assembly Discipline
 - Use molded cell holders or reinforced 3D-printed fixtures plus flexible adhesives (B7000/E8000) so parallel groups stay serviceable after cell failures.[^23]